alejandra-rojas/league-manager/README.md

-# Tennis League Manager Web App
+# Tennis League Manager WebApp

 User-friendly web application designed to streamline the creation, organization, and management of the club tennis leagues.
 This tool simplifies the entire process, from setting up a league to adding players and effortlessly updating scores.

-The project originated from a need identified of the Highbury and Islington Tennis Club, where the current method involves maintaining league data manually on an Excel spreadsheet.
-With every score report, there is a manual update followed by a screenshot upload to the existing website.
+The project originated from the need of the Highbury and Islington Tennis Club to simplify their current process, which involved maintaining the league data manually on an Excel spreadsheet.
+With every score report, there would be a manual update followed by a screenshot upload to the existing website to display the updated scores.
 The Tennis League Manager greatly improves the workflow, making league management more efficient and accessible.

 **Key Features:**
 - **League Creation:** Easily set up and customize a tennis leagues with just a few clicks.